Eight Top Come Backs To A Narcissists Manipulative Games.

-It’s incredibly hard at first, doing all you can to move on and rebuild your life from the ashes that the narcissist left you with, yet with their many manipulative games they play it can seem like you just can not get a break, every time you believe you’re getting somewhere they knock you sideways with another one of their hideous games.
+It’s incredibly hard at first, doing all you can to move on and rebuild your life from the ashes that the narcissist left you with.
+Yet, with the many manipulative games they play, it can seem like you just can not get a break.
+Every time you believe you’re getting somewhere, they knock you sideways with another one of their hideous games.

-Remember you can not control what others do, you are, however, in control of your life, and I know all too well if you’re at the start you might be thinking, but it’s impossible, they will not let me move one, they’ve just done something so hideous, like going all out so you lose your job, some even take your children away from you, and this is heartbreaking, yet like a boat if we allow the holes to appear and the water to get in, it will sink, if we can do all we can to avoid that water getting in, or even when your pumping it out as fast as it’s filling up at the start, keep pumping it back out until you can get to shore, until you can get to safety, until you find good help and support.
+Remember, you can not control what others do, you are, however, in control of your life, and I know all too well if you’re at the start, you might be thinking.
+Still, it’s impossible.
+They will not let me move on.
+They’ve just done something so hideous, like going all out with their unbelievable hurtful behaviour.
+You lose your job, some even take your children away from you, and this is heartbreaking, yet like a boat, if we allow the holes to appear.
+The water to get in, it will sink, if we can do all we can to avoid that water getting in, or even when you’re pumping it out as fast as it’s filling up at the start, keep pumping it back out until you can get to shore until you can get to safety until you find good help and support.

-They want to sink you, that’s why they are going all out to do so, you have to become at one with your own vulnerabilities and weaknesses, knowing yourself inside and out, so they can no longer use them against you, as the narcissist knows and has learned them all and will try to use every single one against you to sink you if they can.
-If they know you love your job, they will seek to destroy, if they know your children if you have them are the most important they will seek to destroy, so accept your children are your biggest weaknesses for you, cry it out when they come after them, scream it out, reach out for support, never ever, ever let the narcissist know they have gotten to you, retreat, rethink and respond only if needed, yes they might up their games, yes you might react, that’s ok most of us slip up and make that mistake, I know I did, didn’t get me anywhere other than more pain.
-I understand it’s hard to start especially if they have taken the children, yet you need to use that time as an opportunity to heal, learn and grow, then come back fighting stronger than ever before, then help your children, it’s far easier to fight from a high place than a low one, make sure that the narcissistic ex has underestimated your comeback power, life isn’t always easy, you’ve got to do all you can through the hard times to get to the good times,
+Narcissists want to sink you.
+That’s why they are going all out to do so.
+You have to become at one with your own vulnerabilities and weaknesses, knowing yourself inside and out, so they can no longer use them against you, as the narcissist knows and has learned them all and will try to use every single one against you to sink you if they can.
+If they know you love your job, they will seek to destroy, if they know your children, if you have children, narcissists know these are the most important thing in your life, they will seek to destroy, so accept your children are your biggest weaknesses for you, cry it out when they come after them, scream it out, reach out for support, never ever, ever let the narcissist know they have gotten to you, retreat, rethink and respond only if needed, yes they might up their games, yes you might react, that’s ok most of us slip up and make that mistake, I know I did, didn’t get me anywhere other than more pain.
+I understand it’s hard to start, especially if they have taken the children, yet you need to use that time as an opportunity to heal, learn and grow, then come back fighting stronger than ever before, then help your children.
+It’s far easier to fight from a high place than a low one.
+Make sure that the narcissistic ex has underestimated your comeback power.
+Life isn’t always easy.
+You’ve got to do all you can through the hard times to get to the good times,

-If you still have to speak to the narcissist, either it would mean cutting off good family members, or they work with you, or because of children, first no contact is the best, so cut them out if you are able to do so, change jobs if needed, move away, second if you truly can not cut them out, limited contact here are five great phrases to help you disarm them.
+If you still have to speak to the narcissist, either it would mean cutting off genuine family members, or they work with you, or because of children, first, no contact is the best, so cut them out if you are able to do so, change jobs if needed, move away, second if you genuinely can not cut them out, limited contact and grey rock, if you’re cornered into responding, here are five great phrases to help you disarm them.

 When they come at you with.
 “That’s just like you.”
 “You’ve done this because you’re bitter.”